Hydrolyzed Collagen for Hair: Does It Really Work?

 Your hair is primarily made of a protein called keratin.
 To produce keratin, your body needs a specific set of amino acids, and this is where collagen shines.
 Collagen is rich in the very amino acids, like proline, that serve as the essential building blocks for creating strong, resilient hair strands.
 When your body has an ample supply of these materials, it can construct healthier hair thatβs less prone to breakage and damage.
 Think of it like building a houseβyou need high-quality bricks to create a sturdy structure.
 Hydrolyzed collagen provides those premium bricks for your hair.

-Supporting a Healthy Hair Growth Cycle
+Supporting Your Natural Hair Growth Cycle

 A healthy scalp and supported hair follicles are crucial for a consistent growth cycle.
 While many factors influence hair growth, ensuring your body has the right nutrients is a key piece of the puzzle.
 Research has shown that supplements containing hydrolyzed collagen can contribute to a healthier hair growth environment.
 One study found that an oral supplement with hydrolyzed collagen significantly improved results for individuals undergoing hair loss treatment.
 By nourishing the follicle and supporting the scalp's structure, collagen helps create the optimal conditions for your hair to thrive through every phase of its natural cycle.

-Strengthen Your Hair From the Inside Out
+Strengthening Your Hair From the Inside Out

 Daily exposure to environmental stressors like pollution and UV rays can create free radicalsβunstable molecules that damage hair follicles and lead to weaker hair.
 Collagen acts as a powerful antioxidant, helping to neutralize these damaging free radicals before they can affect your hairβs health.
 Furthermore, collagen improves skin elasticity, which is just as important for your scalp as it is for your face.
 A supple, hydrated scalp provides a stronger foundation for your hair follicles, anchoring them firmly and supporting robust, healthy growth from the root.